Who Can Get Weight Loss Surgery?

-- They have a body mass index (BMI) of 35 or more as well as serious medical problems caused by weight, like diabetes or sleep .
+- They have a body mass index (BMI) of 35 or more with serious medical problems caused by weight, like diabetes, heart disease, liver disease, or sleep

-Weight and age are just part of it, though.
+Weight and age are only part of it, though.
 Before someone can get surgery, doctors look at other things, including:

 - Is the patient healthy enough for the surgery?
 Doctors often work with patients to improve their health in the months before surgery.
 This can make weight loss surgery safer and more effective.